 Before he could even walk, JW Webster could do something only a handful of other people in the world could do: speak the Cherokee language.

-Today Webster is one of only 1,200 people who can fluently read, write and speak the indigenous language — which is ranked as one of the most difficult languages to learn.
+Today Webster is one of only 1,200 people who can fluently speak the indigenous language — which is ranked as one of the most difficult languages to learn — and one of only a handful who can read and write Cherokee.
 In August, Webster’s sacred knowledge became part of Wichita State University’s applied linguistics program through a new class, Elementary Cherokee I (LING 590).

 Webster, a certified Cherokee language instructor, grew up in Cherokee Nation in Oklahoma with his great aunt, and he didn’t learn English until just before he started kindergarten.